BobylevEug/devops-netology/README.md

+# devops-netology
-# devops-netologyignore all files in ~/devops-netology/.gitignore and in ~/devops-netology/terraform/.gitignore
+## ignore all files in ~/devops-netology/.gitignore and in ~/devops-netology/terraform/.gitignore